olmofe/AltSchool_AKS_WebApps/k8s_Setup_Terraform/README.md

 **NOTE: Any resources not provisioned by the quickstart are not guaranteed to be destroyed when tearing down the quickstart.**
 Make sure you tear down any resources you provisioned manually before running the destroy command.

-Run `terraform destroy -auto-approve` to remove all resources without prompting for confirmation.
+Run `terraform destroy -auto-approve` to remove all resources without prompting for confirmation...